 What is a Stakeholder?

 In business, a stakeholder is any individual, group, or party that has an interest in an organization and the outcomes of its actions.
 Common examples of stakeholders include employees, customers, shareholders, suppliers, communities, and governments.
-Different stakeholders have different interests, and companies often face tradeoffs when trying to please all of them.
+Different stakeholders have different interests, and companies often face trade-offs in trying to please all of them.

 Types of Stakeholders